hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 The difference between Hauke and me was huge.
 You should deal with this before the journey and testing how much you need per day might be a good idea.

-Cooking one of the meals and hiking with your backpack to test if the food was enough might be as good idea as well ;)
+Cooking one of the meals and hiking with your backpack, to test if the food was enough, might be a good idea as well ;)